kimchitsigai/Articles-and-Tutorials/sogo_an_MS_exchange_alt.md

 	mount / remount

-Given that some useful files are missing from the Samba4 package found in the repository, we'll recompile it by executing the following commands, one-by-one:
+Given that some useful files are missing from the Samba4 package found in the repository, we'll recompile it by executing the following commands (one-by-one):

 	mkdir ~/Samba4
 	cd ~/Samba4